chen1474147/Deep3DPose/5-caffe/README.md

 is_grl_layer 1 means that it is clasifier layer is_grl_layer 0 means that it is regressor layer

-ALso, you should define loss together. is_grl_loss 0 means that it is regressor loss is_grl_loss 1 means that it is right classifier loss, say, the mage classifier label is [0 1] and its ground truth is [0 1] is_grl_loss 1 means that it is confusing classifier loss, say, the image classifier label is [0 1] and its ground truth is [0.5 0.5]
+ALso, you should define loss property together. is_grl_loss 0 means that it is regressor loss is_grl_loss 1 means that it is right classifier loss, say, the mage classifier label is [0 1] and its ground truth is [0 1] is_grl_loss 1 means that it is confusing classifier loss, say, the image classifier label is [0 1] and its ground truth is [0.5 0.5]